Airlines cut back flights as Philippine holiday hotspot prepares for closure

 The abrupt presidential order to close Boracay to tourism for six months from April 26, aimed at rescuing the once idyllic island from ruin, was issued Wednesday.

-Cebu Pacific, the dominant domestic carrier, said it canceled 14 daily round-trip flights to Caticlan and Kalibo, Boracay’s two main gateways, from April 26 to Oct.
-25, while Philippine Airlines [PHL.UL] said it would scale down services to the airports and add flights to other destinations.
+Cebu Pacific, the dominant domestic carrier, said it cancelled 14 daily round-trip flights to Caticlan and Kalibo, Boracay’s two main gateways, from April 26 to Oct.
+25, while Philippine Airlines said it would scale down services to the airports and add flights to other destinations.

 Discovery World Corp, which operates an 88-room resort in Boracay, said Thursday that the closure would have a significant impact on its financial health, citing the resort’s large contribution to revenue.
 The company’s shares dropped 7.5 percent on Thursday.